Topics Map > PantherList

-PantherLIST lists also frequently get this message because the sender is using their email account as the From field, however, pantherLIST lists will say From "email@example.com" which the anti-spam service thinks is spoofing the From field.
+PantherList emails are also frequently tagged with this message because the sender is using their email account as the From field.
+However, PantherList emails will say From: "email@example.com", which the anti-spam service thinks is spoofing the From field.

 - Jane sends a message to firstname.lastname@example.org from Jane@gmail.com